Heterololigo

 Heterololigo is a monotypic genus of squids containing the single species Heterololigo bleekeri.
 It was formerly classified in the genus Loligo; some authors still include it there, but DNA evidence supports its separation into a genus of its own.
-This species is known by the common name spear squid.
+This species is known by the common name spear squid, or yari-ika in Japanese.

+Lifespan

+It has a life span of about one year.

+Description

+It can be distinguished from other species in its family by its shorter tentacles.